Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 In severe cases, a mould allergy can cause anaphylaxis, which is a life-threatening allergic reaction that requires immediate medical attention.

-If you suspect you have a mould allergy, it's important to speak with your healthcare provider.
+If you suspect you have a mould allergy, it's essential to speak with your healthcare provider.
 They may recommend allergy testing and can provide advice on how to manage your allergy symptoms.

 Food Allergy Test